 - Star conversations

-- Drag conversations into your pinned private tags
+- Drag conversations into any private tags added to your sidebar

 - Assign a conversation

 - Search for conversations in the delegated inbox